Tuesday, December 21, 2021

 Florida Man So Far

 Florida man wrestles puppy from alligator’s jaws in video.
 Florida man crashes golf cart, blames Trump.
 Florida man sets hospital bed on fire to get nurse’s attention.
 Florida man asks cop to help him start scooter he was trying to steal.
 Wal-Mart evacuated after Florida man found crawling through ceiling.
 Florida man drives lawnmower on highway.
 Florida man steals ambulance from hospital, drives it into mud.
-Florida man impersonates FBI agent, harasses homeowner, leaves several live catfish on driveway.
+Impersonating FBI agent, Florida man harasses homeowner, leaves several live catfish on driveway.
 Florida man hides meth in belly button.
 Florida man caught on camera licking doorbells.
 Florida man tries to resist arrest by singing karaoke.
 Florida man wearing bonnet and flower dress steals baby formula.
 Florida man caught stealing from Kmart days after buying $8 million private island.
 On release from prison, Florida man burglarizes cars in prison parking lot.
 Florida man breaks into home, sucks on sleeping man’s toes.
 Florida man accused of groping 6 people at Disney Water Park, blames broken glasses.
 Florida man breaks into home, cooks breakfast, tells owner to go back to sleep.
 Florida man gets beat up by Easter Bunny.
 Florida man shot by police while eating man’s face.
-Florida man calls 911 multiple times asking them to bring him ice cream and liquor.
+Florida man calls 911 multiple times demanding ice cream and liquor.
 Florida man threatens destruction with his army of turtles.
 Florida man arrested for assault with ketchup.
 Florida man bitten while trying to get alligator drunk.
 Florida man wearing bucket on head breaks into pet store, steals pigeons.
 Florida man steals $30,000 in rare coins, redeems at Coinstar for $30.
 Attempting to rob church donation box, Florida man’s arm gets stuck.
-Florida man attacks with machete in argument over squeegee.
+Florida man attacks neighbor with machete in argument over squeegee.
 Florida man brings sword to gun fight.
 After winning cockroach eating contest, Florida man dies, asphyxiated by roach exoskeletal material lodged in bronchial tubes.

 Have some deadpan with your coffee.
 Check out Idiocy, Ltd. You will laugh dust.